CERT/CC

 DESCRIPTION

-rwaddrcount reads SiLK Flow records from files named on the command line or from the standard input, sums the byte-, packet-, and record-counts by individual source or destination IP address and maintains the time window during which that IP address was active.
+rwaddrcount reads SiLK Flow records, sums the byte-, packet-, and record-counts on those records by individual source or destination IP address and maintains the time window during which that IP address was active.
 At the end of the count operation, the results per IP address are displayed when the --print-recs switch is given. rwaddrcount includes facilities for displaying only those IP address whose byte-, packet- or flow-counts are between specified minima and maxima.

 OPTIONS